tyedwards37/Discord-Bot-with-ChatGPT-Implementation/README.txt

 Language: Python

-Reason: To learn how ChatGPT is implented in code, practice working with AI structures
+Reason: To learn how ChatGPT is implemented in code, practice working with AI structures

 Successes: Having worked with Discord bots, on the user experience end of things, I was able to figure out the programming side easier.

-Setbacks: Familarizing myself with and figuring out how to mesh the two APIs (ChatGPT and Discord), proved to be the one of the hardest parts of the project.
+Setbacks: Familiarizing myself with and figuring out how to mesh the two APIs (ChatGPT and Discord), proved to be one of the hardest parts of the project.

-Learned: how to work with ChatGPT API, preoperly prompting an AI, how to work with Discord API
+Learned: how to work with ChatGPT API, properly prompting an AI, how to work with Discord API

 /*
-Commands:
+Command:
 python example.py
+OR
+python bot_base.py

 Output:
 We have logged in as {client.user}

+Command:
+python ai_base.py

+Output:
+Say hello to [CHARACTER]!
 */

 Resources Used: